aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/print-presentation/_index.md

 ## Print Presentation

-This Java code snippet demonstrates how to print a PowerPoint presentation using Aspose.Slides for Node.js via Java API.
+This Javascript code snippet demonstrates how to print a PowerPoint presentation using Aspose.Slides for Node.js via Java API.

 To print a presentation, follow these steps: